 Once he had it together, we walked back into the restaurant.
 I thought the original walk of shame was the worst thing I’d have to face that day.
 I was wrong.
 Try going through that meltdown and then staring back at the faces of those who just spent the better part of the last 20 minutes talking about what your kid just did and made guesses at how you might handle it.

 I smiled and walked Briggs back to the tables around ours where he picked up his crumpled-up menu from under one table and replaced the chair at another.
 He apologized to the man who had been eating alone when he lost his mind and threw his chair.
 “I’m sorry I threw your chair, sir,” he said with his head hung in shame.
 The man smiled back his forgiveness.

 I sat back down in my seat just as the two well-dressed ladies were getting up to leave.
 I desperately wanted to avoid eye contact because I was certain they had judged me the entire time.
 I was convinced they’d finished their salads and lemon waters over conversations about “kids these days” and how terrible parents Spence and I must be.

 Instead, the lady with the necklace stopped just behind our table on her way out, turned to me so I had to meet her eyes with my own, and smiled.
 She mouthed the words, “You did a great job.”

 I mustered a faint smile in return and lowered my head.
 I could feel the hot tears streaking down both sides of my face.

-I had never felt so alone as I did during that meltdown and the moments after.
+I had never felt so alone as I did during that meltdowns and the moments after.
 I may always remember that feeling, but I will never forget that woman’s smile.
 Her muted approval reminded me that, no matter how many people are staring or pointing fingers, no matter how many people disagree with the parenting decisions we make, I am doing the best I can and that is good enough.